 Most anxiety disorders are quite treatable.
 When people get appropriate help, they generally get better.
 If you're like most of the patients I work with, you can probably make a good recovery from these problems.

-I do most of my work in individual sessions.
-However, I also offer a group program for fear of flying several times a year.
+I do most of my work in individual sessions, conducted online via Zoom.
+I also offer a group program for fear of flying once or twice a year.
+If you want to schedule an appointment with me, please contact me using the contact form.

 My approach to anxiety treatment is based on cognitive behavioral methods, and it's pretty concrete and practical.
 It's very different from traditional psychotherapy.
 Traditional psychotherapy will review your early life experiences and try to answer the "why" question - "why do I have this problem?".